ATechWriter/p1/README.md

-# Lisa Gay's DWA15 Course Portfolio
+# Lisa Gay's Portfolio for DWA15

 This page collects my projects for the course Dynamic Web Applications.
 As I complete projects, I will add links to each project's Github repository and live site.